MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 ### Dynamics 365 Project Operations - Preview trial

-Before you begin, make sure you are signed in to a browser with the user work account in the tenant where you want the Project Operations preview.
+Before you begin, sign in to a browser with the user work account in the tenant where you want the Project Operations preview.

 1. Redeem the first offer code, **Dynamics 365 Project Operations - Preview Trial** by pasting it into the browser URL.